sifteo/thundercracker/docs/doxygen/src/gfx.md

 The 16-entry colormap can be independently accessed via Sifteo::Colormap, which lives in the *colormap* member of Sifteo::VideoBuffer.
 The colormap can be modified either before or after plotting pixel data.
 By changing the colors associated with each color index, you can perform palette animation efficiently without changing any of the underlying framebuffer memory.

-- __Tip:__ Due to details of the compression used to update Video RAM over the air, it's more efficient to use even color indices than odd indices.
+@note Due to details of the compression used to update Video RAM over the air, it's more efficient to use even color indices than odd indices.
 You can optimize to take advantage of this fact by placing the most commonly used colors at even indices in the Sifteo::Colormap.

 ## FB64